 There have been many queries where people ask me, “Can I visit Tso Moriri from Manali side?”
 That is while going to Leh from Manali they want to cover the Tso Moriri lake as well and then reach Leh.

-This trend of queries of visiting Tso Moriri from Manali side has especially become common after 2014, when the inner line permits were exempted for the Indians visiting major tourist places in Ladakh including this beautiful Tso Moriri lake.
-The urge to visit Tso Moriri while coming to Leh from Manali side definitely seems logical because it is a short detour and those who plan to exit from Srinagar side, it makes perfect sense to save a day for them.
+This trend of queries for visiting Tso Moriri from Manali side had especially become common after 2014 when the inner line permits were exempted for the Indians visiting major tourist places in Ladakh, including this beautiful Tso Moriri Lake.
+The urge to visit Tso Moriri while coming to Leh from Manali side seems logical because it is a short detour and those who plan to exit from Srinagar side, it makes perfect sense to save the day for them.

 Planning to visit Tso Moriri from Manali side?

 Below are the top five reasons I believe you should not visit Tso Moriri when you are traveling from Manali to Leh.
 Let us look at them one by one.